Belmond Royal Scotsman

 Along the way, guests disembark to meet local personalities, talk to experts on subjects from salmon fishing to whisky and take part in fun activities - truly a Scottish rail vacation par excellence.

-Belmond Royal Scotsman also features a brand new spa carriage, joining the rake on 17th April, the start of the 2017 season.
-The Bamford Haybarn Spa is the first spa carriage to feature aboard Belmond's portfolio of luxury trains and features bespoke Bamford treatments for passengers travelling on overnight rail journeys throughout Scotland and Great Britain.
+Belmond Royal Scotsman also features a brand new spa carriage - the Bamford Haybarn Spa is the first spa carriage to feature aboard Belmond's portfolio of luxury trains and features bespoke Bamford treatments for passengers travelling on overnight rail journeys throughout Scotland and Great Britain.
 Individually crafted wellbeing treatments are devoted to connecting the mind, body and soul with the natural world.
 The Bamford Bespoke Facial is a 55-minute ritual that aims to restore, rejuvenate and repair the skin.
 The treatment is finished with a deep tissue back massage focusing on Shiatsu pressure points with hot stones to release tension and promote deep relaxation.
 Other treatments on offer include the Bamford De-Stress Massage, Deep Tissue Massage, as well as manicures and pedicures using eco- natural Kure Bazaar nail polishes.

 We love that solo travellers can book a single cabin with no single supplement!
 Ask us about other itineraries from 2 to 8 nights.